 The free world is divided into territories known as Rotary Districts with which the clubs are associated.
-The Woodbury Rotary Club is in District 7505 will comprise of the following counties in New Jersey: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Monmouth, Ocean and Salem.
-The district is made up of more than 80 clubs.
+The Woodbury Rotary Club is in District 7640, which is comprised of 65 clubs that span an area of the seven (7) Southernmost Counties of New Jersey.
+Total district membership is over 2550 Rotarians.
 A President governs Rotary International with a board of directors elected from all over the world.
 Annually, each District elects a District Governor and each club elects its officers and directors.